gabrielac07/gabi_2025/navigation/tools.md

 - created three buttons that lead to pages
 - changed theme and fixed details
 - went through checklist and added more hacks

+### Main Difficulties:
+- downloading all the right tools, especially Jupyter and Ruby
+- getting the 'make' command to work
+- changing and customizing the theme